 Sections and Committees of the Association are permitted to comment in support of or in opposition to existing legislation and may also recommend affirmative legislative proposals to the Association Executive Committee to adopt as policy of the Association.
 The Department of Governmental Relations has provided the following materials to outline this process.
 Please note that the sample memorandum does not have the required disclosures nor letterhead.
 These are added by the Department after it has reviewed and approved the draft memoranda.

 Occasionally, the Department of Governmental Relations will collaborate on CLE programs explaining the impact of recently enacted legislation.

 - The New Power of Attorney: What Lawyers Needs to Know | Recorded on 12/18/20 | Available On-Demand

-NYSBA periodically creates and publishes policy documents available to the public on a broad range of issues.
+NYSBA periodically creates and publishes policy documents with a legislative proposal that are available to the public on a broad range of issues.

 The Department of Governmental Relations is located at the New York State Bar Center, One Elk Street, Albany, New York 12207.
 The Department is run by Director of Policy, Hilary Jochmans; Assistant Director of Governmental Relations, Adriel Colon-Casiano, and Governmental Relations Associate, Cheyenne Burke.
 For more information, please contact our Governmental Relations team at (518) 487-5518 or by emailing a contact:

 Hilary Jochmans | Policy Director | [email protected]

 Adriel Colon-Casiano, Esq. | Assistant Director of Governmental Relations | [email protected]